saratchandrays/ksqlDB-demo/README.md

 # ksqlDB-demo

 This github repo lets you publish covid data to Confluent Cloud by making a public REST API call.
-There is a ksqlDB script **covid-data-scripts.ksql** that you can use to demo ksqlDB functionality on Confluent Cloud.
+You can also deploy the ksqlDB script **covid-data-scripts.ksql** to demo ksqlDB functionality on Confluent Cloud.

-You will need to configure certain parameters in the script **covid-data-template.sh**.
+**NOTE:** You will need to configure certain parameters in the script **covid-data-template.sh**.
 You will also need to download ccloud (confluent cloud CLI tool) and refer that in your PATH

 CLUSTER_ID